 Instructions

 - Line either an 8 x 8 baking dish or a 9 x 5 loaf pan with foil.
-Butter the foil.–An 8 x 8-inch pan will give a thinner candy, 9 x 5-inch loaf pan will give a thicker candy.
+Butter the foil.
+Note: An 8 x 8-inch pan will give a thinner candy; a 9 x 5-inch loaf pan will give a thicker candy.

-- Melt butter in large microwave bowl.
-(I used a glass bowl.)
+- Melt butter in large microwave-safe bowl.
+(I used a large Pyrex bowl.)

 - Stir down and scrape sides of bowl.

-- Microwave on high 3 1/2 minutes.
+- Microwave on high 3 minutes (for softer caramels or 3 1/2 minutes (firmer caramels).
 (This will be soft ball stage.)
+Using hot pads, remove from microwave and stir in nuts (if using) and vanilla.

-- Pour immediately into buttered dish and refrigerate until set.
+- Pour immediately into buttered dish and refrigerate until set, about 1 hour.

 - Remove from refrigerator and allow to come to room temperature before cutting.
-The caramels can be left plain or decorated at this point by dipping them in chocolate and then in chopped nuts, sprinkles, etc. Wrap each piece in wax paper.
+The caramels can be left plain or decorated by dipping them in chocolate and then in chopped nuts, sprinkles, etc. Wrap each candy piece in wax paper.